 Once the time stated in the notice to vacate has passed, a landlord can file a suit to evict.
 This suit should be filed in the justice court where the rental property is located.
 If you are a landlord and do not wish to eFile the petition for an eviction suit, please check with your justice court for a form for the petition.

 Once the suit has been filed, the tenant must be served with papers at least 6 days before the trial.
 A sheriff or constable may serve the tenant with papers by delivering them to the tenant or to a member of the household who is 16 or older.
 If they have tried to deliver papers twice and are unsuccessful, a judge can allow the landlord to serve the tenant in another method.
 Other methods include slipping it through a mail slot, slipping it under the front door, or affixing it to the front door.

 In justice court, the tenant is not required to file a written answer.
 They are allowed to do so if they disagree with the claims in the suit.
 If you do not file an answer, you will need to show up to the hearing or risk a default judgment against you and in favor of the landlord.
 The hearing will be set for no sooner than 10 days after the suit was filed and no later than 21 days.

 You have the right to request a jury for your hearing.
 This request must be made at least 3 days before the trial.

 After the hearing, a judgment will be issued.
 If the court rules against you, you will have the opportunity to appeal before your property is removed from the rental.
 For more details, please see the Appealing an Eviction page of this guide.

-Once a final judgment has been entered and all deadlines have expired, the landlord may ask the judge to issue a "writ of possession" if the tenant still has not moved out.
-This is the final step in the eviction process, when a tenant and all of their belongings and property are removed from the rental unit.
+Once a final judgment has been entered and all deadlines have expired, the landlord may ask the judge to issue a "writ of possession."
+This is the final step in the eviction process.
+"Executing a writ of possession" is when a tenant and all their belongings and property are removed from the rental unit.